prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 1) The Prebid Server hosting company places a modified version of the `load-cookie` script onto a CDN.
 This script is part of the [Prebid Universal Creative](https://github.com/prebid/prebid-universal-creative/blob/master/src/cookieSync.js) repo.

+{: .alert.alert-warning :}
-Note that the only two values currently valid for 'endpoint' are 'appnexus' and 'rubicon' -- other host companies should update their copy to include their endpoint.
+The only two values currently valid for 'endpoint' are 'appnexus' and 'rubicon' -- other host companies should update their copy to include their endpoint.

 See [the AMP implementation guide](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync) for more information.